Myndex/WCAG-International-Law/_policies/italy.md

           it: D.M.
 8 luglio 2005 - Allegato A, aggiornato dal DM 20 marzo 2013
         url:
           it: http://www.agid.gov.it/dm-8-luglio-2005-allegato-A
-        desc: The technical requirements for web accessibility copy the WCAG 2.0 Level AA success criteria and conformance criteria.
+        desc: The technical requirements for web accessibility copy the WCAG&nbsp;2.0 Level AA success criteria and conformance criteria.
 It expands on use of Web standards for technologies compatible with accessibility by referencing ISO/IEC 15545:2000 (HTML), ISO/IEC 16262:2002 (ECMA-script), and additional W3C standards for HTML 4.01, XHTML 1.0, CSS 1.0, XML, SVG, and SMIL.
 More current versions of these standards are also allowable.
       - title:
           en: Italian accessibility regulations since 2004
           it: La normativa italiana fin dal 2004